Data-Paul/pdf_processor/README.md

 - Create the executable in the `dist` folder

 To install:
-1. Double-click `install.bat`
+1. Make sure you have Visual Studio Build Tools installed
+2. Run `install.bat` as administrator
-2. Wait for the installation to complete
+3. Wait for the installation to complete
-3. The executable will be created in the `dist` folder
+4. The executable will be created in the `dist` folder

+### Alternative Installation (if you encounter build errors)

+If you encounter build errors during installation, try these steps:

+1. Run `install_alternative.bat` as administrator
+   - This script will create necessary folders
+   - Install pre-built wheels for numpy and pandas
+   - Install other required packages
+   - Create the executable

 ### 2. Rebuilding the Application (build.bat)